dnviti/web-app-CAA/docs/deployment/docker.md

 ---

-**Documentation completed!** The Web App CAA is now running in Docker containers.
+The Web App CAA is now running in Docker containers.

 For more information, see:
 - [Architecture Overview](../architecture/overview.md)